AI Use Cases/Financial Services

 Confidence thresholds must be tuned per field, not globally

 Compliance-critical fields like BSA/AML flags and Reg E disclosures cannot share the same auto-populate threshold as routine fields like loan amount or term.
 Setting a single confidence cutoff across all fields either floods reviewers with unnecessary approvals or lets regulatory data auto-populate without human sign-off.
-Institutions that skip per-field threshold configuration during setup consistently generate examination findings in the first audit cycle post-deployment.
+Skip per-field threshold configuration during setup and regulatory data can post without human sign-off - exactly the gap an examination finds.

 3. 3